 - Are the staff friendly and good with the dogs staying at the hotel?

 - Is there a good potty facility, and is it indoor or outside?

-3. Ask Questions During Your Dog Hotel Visits
+3. Ask Questions During Your Dog Hotel Visit

-In addition to looking around the dog hotel to get a feel for the facilities, be sure to ask questions of the staff while you are there.
+In addition to looking around the place to get a feel for their facilities, be sure to ask questions of the staff while you are there.
 Some good questions to ask include:

 - Is there a vet on staff or do the dogs have access to a vet at all times if needed?

 - Is the hotel staff willing to take your dog to your vet or call your vet if necessary?